• Skip to main content

 The same goes for riding a bike, and then some.
 Why?
 Because we’re:

-• Generally traveling at a lower speed than others around us.
+• Generally moving at a lower speed than others around us.

 • Smaller, and therefore less easily seen.